Backyard Barbecue Essentials: Your Guide to a Kick Ash Cookout

 When grilling in the backyard and allowing everyone to grab their favorite BBQ on demand, you’ll want to provide enough options so that everyone can get exactly what they want.
 While this might mean cooking a couple different kinds of meat and providing plenty of assorted toppings for the hamburgers and hotdogs, it also means providing something a bit lighter for the guests who want to fill up but don’t want to indulge in all meat.

-One of the great backyard grill party foods is sliders, which are basically mini-burgers (or pulled pork sandwiches) which guests can load up with an assortment of toppings.
+One of the great backyard grill party foods is sliders, which are basically mini-burgers (or pulled pork sandwiches) that guests can load up with an assortment of toppings.
 They help keep everything fresh and personalized so that everyone is happy.
 Plus, it’s easy to grab one or two at a time and keep coming back for more.

 Entertainment and Games